What is organic food?

 What does “organic” mean?

 The term “organic” refers to the way agricultural products are grown and processed.
-Specific requirements must be met and maintained in order for products to be labeled as "organic".
+Specific requirements must be met and maintained in order for products to be labelled as "organic".

 Organic crops must be grown in safe soil, have no modifications and must remain separate from conventional products.
 Farmers are not allowed to use synthetic pesticides, bioengineered genes (GMOs), petroleum-based fertilizers and sewage sludge-based fertilizers.